jtwb/isocode/README.md

 With Isocode enabled, visitors to `yourapp.com/users/jtwb` will not have to make that initial XHR request because the API response *will be inlined in the page and replayed via Precognition*.
 [Precognition](https://github.com/jtwb/precognition) creates a proxy over the browser's XMLHttpRequest and skips requests inlined in the page.

-Combined with `Cache-control` headers and a caching proxy, you have now eliminated that initial API latency without having to spin up PhantomJS on every request.
+Combined with `Cache-Control` headers and a caching proxy, you have now eliminated that initial API latency without having to spin up PhantomJS on every request.

 If the content is truly uncacheable however, you would face a balance between the benefit of performing XHR over the low-latency inter-colo network (ideally loopback) and the cost of PhantomJS.
 You may still gain in speed because your user's browser may very well transit a cell phone tower and the internet backbone.
 Isocode is loosely coupled with PhantomJS so faster page evaluators may become available later.